jahlib/3x-ui-telegraf-influx/README.md

 # 3x-ui-telegraf-influx
 3x-ui online users and traffic metric collector for grafana (telegraf+influxdb)

-First of all you need Python3 and "requests" and "json" libs.
+First of all you need Python3 and "requests" lib.
 ```
 sudo apt install python3 python3-pip
 ```